Dotneteer/kliveide/docs/_posts/getting-started/2020-08-01-working-with-projects.md

 ## Working with Files in the Code Editor

 When you click a file in the Explorer pane, Klive opens the contents of that file and displays it in the code editor.
 A single click on the file name opens the editor temporarily (the italicized file name in the code editor's tab bar indicates this state).
+If you click another file in the explorer, that file will take the tab of the previous file.

+However, if you double-click a file in the explorer or edit an open file, the file opens permanently in the code editor.
+The italic name changes to normal, indicating this state.

 > *Note*: Klive uses the *Monaco Editor* you may know from Visual Studio Code.
 You have the same code editing experience.